eCook Meal

 Gently fold the cooked, drained rice into the pot of veg until evenly distributed.
 Turn the heat up to medium and cook for another 4 minutes (uncovered) until the flavours are combined, shifting occasionally.
 Remove the pot from the heat, replace the lid, and set aside to keep warm until serving.

-HELLO HALLOUMI
+HELLO Halloumi

 Return the pan to a medium heat with another drizzle of oil.
-When hot, fry the halloumi slabs for 1-2 minutes per side until crispy and golden.
+When hot, fry the Halloumi slabs for 1-2 minutes per side until crispy and golden.
 On completion, baste with the sweet chilli sauce, shifting and turning until fully coated.
 Remove the pan from the heat.

 PILAF PLEASE!